danielzsh/danielz.sh/src/content/blog/haskell-1.md

 Obviously, FP revolves around **functions**.
 An important property of functions in FP is that they are _first-class citizens_.
 This means that functions can be passed as arguments to other functions, returned as values from other functions, and assigned to variables.
 Functions also satisfy the _referential transparency_ property, which means that a function always returns the same output for the same input.

 Here's a concrete example: imagine a `Counter` class in a standard OOP language with a method `increment()` that increments a counter by 1 and returns the new value.
-If you call `increment()` twice, the first call will return 0, while the second will return 1.
+If you call `increment()` twice, the first call will return 1, while the second will return 2.
 However, in FP, you would define a function `increment` that takes a counter as an argument and returns a new counter with the value incremented by 1.
+Therefore, `increment counter` will always return the same value, regardless of how many times you call it.

 ```haskell
 let counter = 0